Data-Science-Society-UCR/template-Parkinson-Risk/README.md

 > [!IMPORTANT]
 > Now, the last step!
-Create a code block showing how you completed setp 8, with the header "SVM Accuracy".
-Additionally, include a photo of the Confusion Matrix, and a paragraph analysis of the Confusion Matrix.
+Create a code block showing how you completed step 8, with the header "SVM Accuracy".
+Additionally, include a photo of the Confusion Matrix and a paragraph analysis of the Confusion Matrix.
 Lastly, comment out the instructions above.